 She does not use any form of punishment on the dogs.
 You also get practical dog training ideas through her channel.

 Pros: She is excellent for anyone wanting their dog to learn tricks and work through behavior problems.

-Cons: Emily's speech is a somewhat distracting as she pauses in her sentences a lot.
-Most of her videos are light hearted and focus on tricks and not serious behavior problems.
+Cons: Emily's speech is somewhat distracting as she pauses in her sentences a lot.
+Most of her videos are light-hearted and focus on tricks and not serious behavior problems.

 Zak George’s Dog Training

-He make the whole dog training session feel positive and warm.
+He makes the whole dog training session feel positive and warm.
 Not sure if he has any credentials but he is entertaining.

 Pros: Good for basic training especially for puppies.